 I heard that if I can’t vote in person, it’s possible to apply to vote by mail.
 What is the process?

-You can apply to vote by mail by registering between 26 August and 26 September.
+You can register to vote by mail between August 29 and September 25.

 To vote by mail, you need: